mohamadi7613/mycheat/py/py.md

 ####  8. Abstraction

++ `Concrete class` is the opposite of an abstract class
++ A concrete class is a fully implemented class that you can create objects from (instantiate)
++ `concrete data type` refers to built-in data types that can hold actual values (unlike abstract types like interfaces or base classes)

 ```py
 from abc import ABC, abstractmethod    # In Python, interfaces are not explicitly defined
 # Abstraction means:  Hiding complex implementation details (hides bluprint) and showing only the essential features to the user. like TV remote